Northern Pike Fishing

 Polarized fishing glasses are great for pike fishing because they allow you to see what is going on below the surface of the water.

 How do you get the hook out of the mouth of a northern pike?

 Be very careful when handling a big pike and removing the hook.
-Pike are a bit slimy and tend to thrash around.
-The large northern pike are powerful fish and when they start to freak out, it is almost impossible to hold onto them.
+Pike are slimy and tend to thrash around.
+The large northern pike are powerful fish and when they start to freak out, it is almost impossible to hold them steady.
 They also have a nasty set of teeth so it is important to wear a glove.
 You should always use mouth spreaders and a good pair of long nosed pliers or hook removers.